-\emph{Details of the generalized setting.} We wish to establish an exchange fluctuation theorem for a bipartite quantum system, whose reduced states $\rho_A$ and $\rho_B$ are initially thermal, but where we drop the assumption of the initial factorization of the joint state $\rho_{AB}$ and allow genuine quantum mechanical coherence and entanglement to either evolve or be initially present.
+In this section we give an overview of the basic setting employed, including the form of our time-reversal assumptions.
+Our central goal will be to establish an exchange fluctuation theorem for a bipartite quantum system, whose reduced states $\rho_A$ and $\rho_B$ are initially thermal, but where we drop the assumption of the initial factorization of the joint state $\rho_{AB}$ and allow genuine quantum mechanical coherence and entanglement to either evolve or be initially present.